- Describe unique anatomy and physiology of ferrets, rabbits, hedgehogs, and sugar gliders

 Specifics of anatomy and other information about rabbits can be found in the Manual of Exotic Pet Practice, pp 375-405.

 The size of the hutch depends on the size of the rabbit and should include areas for sleeping, eating, and urination / defecation.
+Rabbits can be housed alone but ideally are housed in pairs or groups.
 If rabbits are to be housed in the hutch with no outdoor exercise, the hutch must also be large enough to permit the rabbit to exercise within it.
 The cage should be tall enough for the rabbit to sit upright without its ears hitting the top of the cage.
 Wire cages, including wire floors, can be used for most breeds, however, heavier rabbits should be kept on solid floors to prevent injury to the feet.
 Wire mesh should be an appropriate size to ensure that the rabbit’s toes are not caught within mesh on the floor.
 All cages should include an area of solid flooring for resting.
 Hutches with solid floors where the rabbit will directly contact the bedding should contain timothy or grass hay, or another absorbent material.
 Wood shavings generally are not recommended.
 Urine and feces should be cleaned from the hutch daily and completely fresh bedding provided once or twice weekly.
 Rabbits can be trained to use a litter box.
 Fresh water should be available at all times in a sipper bottle or heavy crockery dish that cannot be tipped.

 Rabbits are best housed at an ambient temperature from 60-75°F and humidity from 30-60%.
 They can tolerate colder temperatures if acclimatized and provided an enclosed shelter, however, they do not tolerate heat well.